Sustainable Careers for Advanced Critical Care Practitioners (ACCPs)

 2. With advancing seniority, and in consultation with the clinical lead or consultant ACCP supervisor, ACCPs may undertake additional non-clinical work to support the unit and the specialty of intensive care medicine.
 We advocate formal recognition of these roles and rostering them into a job plan that equates to 80/20 split of direct clinical care and supporting professional activities (SPA) respectively.

-3. As experienced ACCPs take on other roles, it is important to maintain a predominantly clinical commitment for the retention of skills, knowledge, and capability.
-The FICM suggest that an ACCP’s clinical commitment should be no lower than 70% of whole-time activity.
+3. As experienced ACCPs take on other roles, it is important to maintain a clinical commitment for the retention of skills, knowledge, capability and credibility.
+The FICM suggest that an ACCP’s clinical commitment should be agreed with the clinical lead/director and consultant ACCP supervisor.
+This should be regularly reviewed via appraisal, line management and job planning discussions.

-5. We recommend 10 days of professional leave per year in addition to SPA time for a full time ACCP with an agreed study budget (prorated for those part time).
+5. We recommend 10 days of professional leave per year in addition to SPA time to support PDP targets agreed at appraisal for a full time ACCPwith a study budget commensurate with the requirements for AP.

 7. Staff new to the role of ACCP should be allocated a mentor.
 This should ideally be another more experienced ACCP in the same critical care unit; where this is not possible, a more experienced ACCP in a neighbouring unit within the same critical care Operational Delivery Network would be appropriate.

-9. The physical working conditions and facilities for rest applicable to ACCPs should align with other resident decision makers.
+10. The physical working conditions and facilities for rest applicable to ACCPs should align with other resident doctors.

-10. Organisations who employ ACCPs, be they in training or following qualification, should align their banding structure with that described in this document.
-This follows the recommendations for advanced practice roles from The Centre for Advancing Practice, Health Education England.
+11. Organisations who employ ACCPs, be they in training or following qualification, should align their banding structure with that described in this document.
+This follows the recommendations for advanced practice roles from the Centre for Advanced Practice, NHSE and the equivalent bodies in the devolved nations.
 Broadly: trainee ACCP (band 7), ACCP (band 8a), senior ACCP (band 8a or 8b – banding to be decided locally), lead ACCP (band 8b), ACCP consultant (band 8c).